Some posts contain compensated links. Please read this disclaimer for more info.

 Sandy Beaches of Vrgada Island

-A small but beautiful island about halfway between Zadar and Šibenik, Vrgada Island has only one settlement, also called Vrgada, and is home to several gorgeous sandy beaches.
+A small but beautiful island about halfway between Zadar and Šibenik, Vrgada Island has only one settlement called Vrgada and is home to several gorgeous sandy beaches.
 In fact, the island is famous for its sand beaches, attracting people who want to escape the bustling beaches of mainland Dalmatia.
 Many Vrgada Island beaches are in shady coves, surrounded by Mediterranean vegetation and pine trees.

 Velika Plaza, Omiš

-Omiš is a large town, and it has several sandy beaches to choose from, yet Velika Plaza is the main beach in town, making it the easiest to get to and the largest.
+Omiš is a large town with several sandy beaches to choose from, yet Velika Plaza is the main beach in town, making it the easiest to get to and the largest.

 Backed by cafes and restaurants, you can easily feed and water the kids without major hassle, and the warm, shallow waters mean it is safe for kids to splash around, making sandcastles at the shoreline.
 This sand beach in Croatia is also effortless to reach from the town center, literally a few steps away.
 There are activities to keep everyone occupied, including football and beach volleyball.